 Brief Description What is Required: Step 4.
-The Depa rtment's IT Systems The Department's IT Systems Disability Certain information that has been recorded in the JSCI is used to determine the Funding Level for Participants in DES-ESS and DES-DMS (along with additional information from the most recent ESAt or JCA and information from the Services Australia's IT systems).
-Employment Services Grant Agreement Clauses If the Funding Level for a Participant changes following an update of the JSCI or a Change of Circumstances Reassessment, the Provider will be notified via an automated message on the Noticeboard in the Department's IT Systems.
-References: • Clause 141 The Noticeboard message will remain on the Department's IT Systems for 14 days after recalculation.
-Refer to the 2018 Funding Level Tool Guidelines for more information. ♦ End of process
+The Depa Step 4.
+The Department's IT Systems The Department's IT Systems Grant Certain information that has been recorded in the JSCI is used to determine the Funding Level for Participants in DES-ESS and DES-DMS (along with additional information from the most recent ESAt or JCA and information from the Services Australia's IT systems).
+Agreement References: • Clause 141 If the Funding Level for a Participant changes following an update of the JSCI or a Change of Circumstances Reassessment, the Provider will be notified via an automated message on the Noticeboard in the Department's IT Systems.
+The Noticeboard message will remain on the Department's IT Systems for 14 days after recalculation.
+Refer to the 2018 Funding Level Tool Guidelines for more information.
+O End of process